samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

 ## Introduction

 > [!NOTE]
->This is a **45-minute** exercise, you will successfully fine-tune the GPT model using Azure AI Studio one deployment.
+>This is a **45-minute** exercise, you will successfully fine-tune the GPT model using Azure AI one deployment.
 Please note that the fine-tuning process can take a considerable amount of time.

 ## Learning Objectives

 By the end of this workshop, you should be able to:
-1. Deploy a standard model using Azure AI Studio model deployment.
+1. Deploy a standard model using Azure AI model deployment.
-2. Deploy the fine-tuned model using Azure AI Studio model deployment.
+2. Deploy the fine-tuned model using Azure AI model deployment.

 ## Lab Scenario
 To integrate the fine-tuned model with an application, you need to deploy the model to make it accessible for real-time inference.
 This process involves registering the model, creating an online endpoint, and deploying the model.